Carlos151294/ticketing/auth/README.md

       targetPort: 3000
 ```

 Create skaffold config file in the root directory to watch any k8s file changes and apply them to the cluster.
-Also watch any auth code changes and sync with the appropriate running container inside of the cluster.
+Also to watch any auth code changes and sync with the appropriate running container inside of the cluster.

 ```yaml
 apiVersion: skaffold/v2